cherch173/slice/README.md

 Using EJS Partials I'll embed links at the top of the each page to create a uniform & familiar layout as we navigate between our three branch directories:

 - All Pizzerias (Index)
-- Pizzeria Details
+- Pizzeria Details (Reviews)
-- New Pizzeria
+- New Pizzeria (New)

-Much like our mongoose-movies exercise, I plan to implement a user-based rating (**reviews**) system where we use a 1-5 Rating method to determine which pizzeria _is_ in fact the best in NYC (via each user review).
+Much like our mongoose-movies exercise, I plan to implement a user-based rating (**reviews**) system where we use a 1-5 scale to determine which pizzeria _is_ in fact the best in NYC.
+The numeric rating will be required: true, while text comments won't be required.

-Through the Pizzeria's Schema, USERS will be able to contribute to a small array of data that will be visible when they SELECT a Pizzeria:
+Through the **pizzeriaSchema**, USERS will be able to contribute to a small array of data that will be visible when they SELECT a Pizzeria:
-- name : string
-- address : string
+- name: String
+- address: String
-- openTil : time
+- openTil : Time
-- vegan / gluten-free: a true / false boolean (much like onTime from mongoose-flights)
+- vegan / gluten-free: Boolean
-- rating : number
+- reviews: [reviewsSchema]

+The **reviewSchema** will be simplistic, carrying only the following crtieria:
+- rating: Number
+- review: Text
+- totalRating: Number

-We'll use **SHOW Functionality** to bring our most popular pizzerias to the home page (INDEX).
+We'll use **SHOW Functionality** to bring active and recently added pizzerias to the home page (INDEX).

+For **Authentication and Authorization** purposes we'll be using OAuth to avoid having to store internal user data.
+It will also allow us to hide certain features (i.e. the ability to rate a pizzeria) unless the user is logged in.

 ***
 ***